Zenobia: Downfall

 The usurpation, which began in late March or early April 272, ended by August.
 Aurelian spent the winter of 271–272 in Byzantium, and probably crossed the Bosporus to Asia Minor in April 272.
 Galatia fell easily; the Palmyrene garrisons were apparently withdrawn, and the provincial capital of Ancyra was regained without a struggle.
 All the cities in Asia Minor opened their doors to the Roman emperor, with only Tyana putting up some resistance before surrendering; this cleared the path for Aurelian to invade Syria, the Palmyrene heartland.
 A simultaneous expedition reached Egypt in May 272; by early June Alexandria was captured by the Romans, followed by the rest of Egypt by the third week of June.
 Zenobia seems to have withdrawn most of her armies from Egypt to focus on Syria—which, if lost, would have meant the end of Palmyra.

 In May 272, Aurelian headed toward Antioch.
 About 40 km north of the city, he defeated the Palmyrene army (led by Zabdas) at the Battle of Immae.
 As a result, Zenobia, who waited in Antioch during the battle, retreated with her army to Emesa.
 To conceal the disaster and make her flight safer, she spread reports that Aurelian was captured; Zabdas found a man who resembled the Roman emperor and paraded him through Antioch.
 The following day, Aurelian entered the city before marching south.
 After defeating a Palmyrene garrison south of Antioch, Aurelian continued his march to meet Zenobia in the Battle of Emesa.

 The 70,000-strong Palmyrene army, assembled on the plain of Emesa, nearly routed the Romans.
 In an initial thrill of victory they hastened their advance, breaking their lines and enabling the Roman infantry to attack their flank.
 The defeated Zenobia headed to her capital on the advice of her war council, leaving her treasury behind.
-In Palmyra, the queen prepared for a siege; Aurelian blockaded food-supply routes, and there were probably unsuccessful negotiations.
+In Palmyra, the empress prepared for a siege; Aurelian blockaded food-supply routes, and there were probably unsuccessful negotiations.
 According to the Augustan History, Zenobia said that she would fight Aurelian with the help of her Persian allies; however, the story was probably fabricated and used by the emperor to link Zenobia to Rome's greatest enemy.
 If such an alliance existed, a much-larger frontier war would have erupted; however, no Persian army was sent.
-As the situation worsened, the queen left the city for Persia intending on seeking help from Palmyra's former enemy; according to Zosimus, she rode a "female camel, the fastest of its breed and faster than any horse".
+As the situation worsened, the queen left the city for Persia intending to seek help from Palmyra's former enemy; according to Zosimus, she rode a "female camel, the fastest of its breed and faster than any horse".